jeremyBanks/you-can/README.md

 }
 ```

-This shouldn't break any otherwise-valid code, but it will allow unsound and
-unsafe nonsense.

 ## Explanation

 The macro looks for references created in the code by use of the `&` or `&mut`